 Facing criminal charges in Wentzville, MO can be one of the most stressful experiences of your life — but understanding your rights and options can make all the difference.
 This page breaks down everything you need to know about criminal defense in Wentzville, MO and throughout Missouri, including felony and misdemeanor laws, federal prosecution, sentencing, and how the team at Combs Waterkotte fights to protect your future.

-- What to do right after being arrested in Wentzville, MO
+- The critical first steps to take after an arrest in Wentzville, MO

 - How state and federal criminal processes differ—and what that means for you